TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

  **Back to top** Lenovo Supplier Administration

 If you represent a Lenovo supplier, you may visit a Lenovo Web site intended specifically for use by Lenovo suppliers.
 We may use the information provided on that site in connection with entering into or performing a transaction with you.
-For example, this may include sharing information with other parts of Lenovo, Lenovo's Business Partners, customers, shipping companies, financial institutions, postal or government authorities involved in fulfillment.
+For example, this may include sharing information with other parts of Lenovo, Lenovo?s Business Partners, customers, shipping companies, financial institutions, postal or government authorities involved in fulfillment.
 It may also be used to administer and develop our relationship with you, the supplier you represent and/or other Lenovo suppliers generally.

- **Back to top** Lenovo Discussion Forums, Blogs, and Chat Rooms
+ **Back to top** Lenovo Discussion Forums and Chat Rooms

-If you participate in a Lenovo discussion forum, blog, or chat room, you should be aware that the information you provide there will be made broadly available to others, potentially inside or outside Lenovo, who have access to that discussion forum or chat room.
+If you participate in a Lenovo discussion forum or chat room, you should be aware that the information you provide there will be made broadly available to others, potentially inside or outside Lenovo, who have access to that discussion forum or chat room.
 Also, please recognize that individual forums and chat rooms may have additional rules and conditions.
-We are not responsible for the personally identifiable information you choose to submit in these forums.
 Each participant's opinion on a forum or chat room is his or her own and should not be considered as reflecting the opinion of Lenovo.
-To request removal of your personal information from our blog or community forum, contact us at Privacy Submission Form.
-In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

  **Back to top** Other Lenovo Web Site Notices